AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/key-metric.md

    | **[!UICONTROL Comparison date range]** | The date range to which you want to compare the primary date range. |
    | **[!UICONTROL Segment (optional)]** | Any segment that you are specifically interested in for this summary.  |

+   {style="table-layout:auto"}

 1. Click **[!UICONTROL Build]**.

 ## View the output

 ![](assets/key-metric-output.png)

+Please note:

+* The [!UICONTROL Previous period] line graph corresponds to the [!UICONTROL Comparison date range] in the configuration step.

-From here, you can hover over the line graphs to see the statistics for individual days.
+* From here, you can hover over the line graphs to see the statistics for individual days:

 ![](assets/key-metric-output2.png)